davib21/About-me/README.md

 <h2>Studies, Researchs and Interests</h2>

-As an undergrad student at an Engineering focused at Biological Systems, I'm currently interested in themes such as Genectical Engineering, Synthetic Biology, Electrochemical Sensors and Biosensors.
+As an undergrad student at an Engineering focused at Biological Systems, I'm currently interested in themes such as Genectic Engineering, Synthetic Biology, Electrochemical Sensors and Biosensors.
 Apart of my specific area, I'm also delighted by themes from mathematics, astronomy and physics.

 Nowadays, I'm teaching Physics III (Electromagnetism) at the Popular Preparatory Course for University Entrance Exams of the School Of Agricultural Sciences (Unesp, Brazil).